-Staff - Clinical Consultant
+Staff - Lead Clinician

-Kathleen Shine-O’Brien, LMHC, has a private practice specializing in grief counseling and is the clinical consultant for programming at Sharing Kindness.
+Kathleen Shine-O’Brien, LMHC, has a private practice specializing in grief counseling and is the lead clinician at Sharing Kindness.
 In her former roles as the assistant director of health services at Massachusetts Maritime Academy and the program director for the Garrett Lee Smith Campus Suicide Prevention Grant, she found suicide prevention work to be one of her passions.
 Kathleen facilitates peer support groups and co-facilitates movement and journaling workshops for grieving families.
 Our programs reflect Kathleen’s training in The Dougy Center Model, an internationally recognized peer grief support program for children, teens, young adults, and their families.
 Kathleen has a Bachelor of Arts in Social Work from Elms College and a Master of Arts in Counseling Psychology from Lesley University.

-Co-founder, Executive Board Chairperson
+Executive Board Chairperson